ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-2-writing-constructors.rst

 **default no-argument constructor**.
 This constructor will initialize all your instance variables to the default value for their type: 0 for ``int`` and ``double``, ``false`` for ``boolean``, and ``null`` for all reference types.
-If those default values are sufficent to put your object into a valid state you may not need to write a constructor at all.
+If those default values are sufficient to put your object into a valid state you may not need to write a constructor at all.

 Usually, however, if you are writing a class that has instance variables, you